The J stands for James H VanBrunt.

 The business was listed in the Trow Business Directory of the Borough of Queens 1907, 1908-9 and 1912 as a bottler of lager beer Carlton Ave c Guy.
 This location was identical to the former address of HC Muller.
-In addition, the ensignia on his slug plate is remarkably similar if not the same (a vine or small tree).
+In addition, the ensignia on his slug plate is remarkably similar.

 He’s also listed as a certificate holder in the “Annual Report of the Commissioner of Excise” for 1914, 1915, 1916 and 1919.

 He’s no longer listed in the 1925 directory so I suspect he was a victim of National Prohibition.

 Carlton has been renamed Nameoke Avenue and Guy has been renamed Augustina Avenue.
 1910 census records indicate that VanBrunt’s family and a boarder all lived on Guy Street, probably at the same location as the business.
 This leads me to believe that an old frame building on the northwest corner of Guy (now Augustina) once accommodated the business as well as the family.